 Human resources management plays very important role in the success and growth of a business enterprise.
 In other words, it is also considered as the personal management in a business enterprise.
 Further, it can be defined as the process in which systems and processes are developed to manage people within organizations.
 Effective management of human resources helps businesses to accomplish goal and objectives in the best possible manner (Becker and Huselid, 2006).
 Other than this, it also helps companies to allocate best person for the vacant position in the same.
 The present report depicts differences between personal and Human Resources Management (HRM).
 In addition to this, it also explains the purpose of HRM within an organization.
 Some of the key roles and responsibilities of line managers are also highlighted in this report.
 Further, it also explains the reason of human resources planning and stages involved in the same.
 After going through this report, one can understand the link between motivational theory and reward.
-Moreover, effectiveness of reward systems and use of different methods to monitor employee performance is explained.
+Moreover, effectiveness of reward systems and use of different methods to monitor employee performance is explained. and why the need of Mentoring in Business Organization?

 One of the major differences between personnel management and human resource management is that prior is an old and traditional approach that focuses only on people in organization whereas latter is an modern approach which is used to manage people and their strengths in organization (Armstrong and Taylor, 2014).
 Further, it can be stated that personnel management is a routine function whereas human resources management is a strategic function.
 The pay in personnel management is based on job evaluation of employees but in human resources management pay grade is determined on the basis of employee’s performance.
 The concept of personnel management was limited to employee welfare and developing healthy relations with labour.
 HRM deals with recruitment, selection, management and motivation of workers in a business enterprise.
 The role of management is transactional in personnel management whereas in HRM management plays transformational role.
 Other than this, personnel management possess slow decision making but fast is observed in HRM.
 People are considered as an input to achieve desired goals and objectives in personnel management (Datta, Guthrie and Wright, 2005).
 On the other hand, in HRM, employees are treated as one of the most important assets which can help organizations to achieve their aim and objectives.
 The training and development sessions provided in HRM are also more as compared to the sessions provided in personnel management.
 Therefore, it can be stated that human resources management is far more effective way to manage people in organization in comparison to personnel management.